0x60df/loophole/README.md

 #### Buffer local behavior

-All loophole-maps are shared globally but their activating states are buffer local.
+All loophole-maps are shared globally but their activating states are buffer local by default.
+If you want to use loophole-map globally, use `loophole-globalize`.
+`loophole-localize` can make globalized loophole-map back to buffer local.

-Order of loophole-maps and editing state are also buffer local.
+Order of loophole-maps and editing map are also buffer local.
 You can control these conditions for each buffer.

 #### Naming loophole-map